-Since May 2012, Jason-1 is on a geodetic orbit.
+Since May 2012, Jason-1 was on a geodetic orbit.
 To distiguish this geodetic phase from the previous repeat ground-track, numbering of the geodetic orbit period starts with cycle 500.
 Furthermore from cycle 500 onwards, the orbit standard is switched to POE standard D and the mean sea surface available in the GDRs is CNES-CLS-2011.
 The repeat period of the geodetic orbit is 406 days, but GDRs are distributed using the 10.9 days sub-cycle.
 Therefore Jason-1 GDRs during the geodetic phase contain 280 tracks per cycle.
 For more information about the Jason-1 geodetic mission, see the technical note issued by E. Bronner and G. Dibarboure [2].

-This report is basically concerned with long-term monitoring of the Jason-1 altimeter system, from all GDR data available to date, that is for 10 years of data on repetitive orbit (cycles 1 to 374, corresponding to period from January 2002 to March 2012) and 7 months of data on geodetic orbit (cycles 500 to 516, corresponding to period from May 2012 to November 2012).
+This report is basically concerned with long-term monitoring of the Jason-1 altimeter system, from all GDR data until the end of the mission, that is for 10 years of data on repetitive orbit (cycles 1 to 374, corresponding to period from January 2002 to March 2012) and 14 months of data on geodetic orbit (cycles 500 to 537, corresponding to period from May 2012 to June 2013).

 This includes careful monitoring of all altimeter and radiometer parameters, performance assessment, geophysical evaluation and cross-calibration with T/P measurements (as long as T/P data were available).
-For comparison and cross-calibration with Jason-2 data, see [3].
-For comparison and cross-calibration with Envisat data (until Envisat shut down on 8th of April 2012), see [4].
+For comparison and cross-calibration with Jason-2 data, see [4].
+For comparison and cross-calibration with Envisat data (until Envisat shut down on 8th of April 2012), see [6].

 Note that in this report, on figures showing cycle per cycle monitoring, the x-axis was shifted for the geodetic period by 119 cycles, in order to prevent a (artificial) gap between the last cycle on the repeat ground-track (cycle 374) and the first cycle on the geodetic orbit (cycle 500).
-Moreover specific studies are presented in this document :